farhanhaqj/Python-Scripts/README.md

-#This code for pairwise comparison is used on my youtube channel.
+#These codes are used in the tutorials available on my youtube channel.